-Updated 21st October 2020 - We recommend the coronavirus page on the NHS website for more up to date information.
+Updated 5th Jan 2021 - We recommend the coronavirus page on the Government website for more up to date information.

 Following the outbreak of Coronavirus (COVID-19) around the world, you may be wondering how you can stay safe and what you should do.
-The government have advice available on how you can help control the virus and what you need to do.
+The government have advice available on how you can help control the virus.
 We’re also here to answer any questions you may have and help you look after yourself and your family.

 Do I need to worry about catching coronavirus?

 You are at increased risk (clinically vulnerable) of coronavirus if you:

 You are at most risk (clinically extremely vulnerable) from the coronavirus if you:

 - are having certain types of cancer treatment

 - have blood or bone marrow cancer, such as leukaemia

 - have a severe lung condition, such as cystic fibrosis or severe asthma